USSURATONCACHI/s21_ussur_maze/README.md

-# WORK IN PROGRESS, not all features are implemented yet
+# WORK IN PROGRESS, not all base features are implemented yet
 # maze

 Program for viewing, generating, and solving 2D rectangular mazes of different sizes.